ImCityHunter/VueMakeTable/README.md

 This Project is a modified table from [GhitaB](https://github.com/GhitaB/datatables-admin) <br>
-I added new methods to change the setting of the table. <br> Demo code here is uploaded on Heroku.
+I added new methods to change the setting of the table. <br> I also made a major structure update from the original main.js & app.vue <br>
+Demo code here is uploaded on Heroku.
 Click [here](https://vuemaketable.herokuapp.com/) <br>

 ### Installation Instruction